Fmstrat/plex-ssl/README.md

 [root@pms-vm ~]# vi /usr/local/openresty/nginx/conf/nginx.conf
 ```

-Then replace the contents of that file with the file located here: <INSERT FILE>
+Then replace the contents of that file with the file located here: https://raw.githubusercontent.com/Fmstrat/plex-ssl/master/conf/nginx.conf

 Test the configuration with:
 ```